 Oahu Commuter Challenge

 STCH is part of a local hui of organizations working to launch the inaugural Oahu Commuter Challenge.
-The Challenge will be a pilot program for 5-10 Oahu-based companies and their employees to be held for one month in the Fall of 2019.
+The Challenge will be a pilot program for 5-10 Oahu-based companies and their employees to be held in February 2020.
 The challenge is intended to raise awareness of different commuting options and their environmental, economic, social, and health impacts and to incentivize participants to try alternative transportation modes.